 Uses the HE TB PPDU format but without the Data field.

-No beamforming steering matrix is applied to the waveform.

 HE-STF in HE TB Ranging NDP is the same as the HE-STF in a HE TB PPDU (#5090)

 Uses HE-LTFs or Secure HE-LTFs when the TXVECTOR parameter SECURE_LTF_FLAG is set to 0 or 1 respectively.